News and Resources

 Book Review: An essential read

 Private Sector Tourism in Conservation Areas in Africa is a new book by Dr Susan Snyman and Dr Anna Spenceley.
-This work is the first book to provide in-depth information about private-sector partnerships and involvement in tourism on the African continent, and it’s a must-read for anyone involved in lodges, conservation, communities and tourism.

 The ASF Team posed some questions to the authors about the book: